kitttn/temptest/Debugging.md

 - Choose a port number for each J-Link's GDB server.
 They can be any value from 1111 to 9999, but must be unique for each GDB server instance.
 We'll refer to this value as **$JLINK_PORT** in the steps below.

-# How to debug AP/GP bridge firmware using JTAG
+# AP/GP bridge firmware JTAG debugging on BDB

 ## Hardware Setup